 Skip to main content

-TintTech, a leading developer of indoor ePaper signage products, proudly announces the deployment of its cutting-edge ePaper signage solutions at the Estonian National Museum.
-With a seamless integration, each ePaper display interacts effortlessly with NFC/RFID entrance tickets, allowing attendees to select the exhibit language from a multitude of languages.
+TintTech, a leading developer of cutting-edge indoor ePaper signage products, proudly announces the creation of a multilingual exhibition with ePaper signage at the Estonian National Museum.
+Each wired PoE ePaper sign showcasing exhibit information interacts effortlessly with NFC/RFID entrance tickets.
+With a seamless integration, this allows attendees to select the exhibit language from a multitude of languages.

-32-inch Wired Power Over Ethernet (PoE) ePaper Digital Signage at the Estonian National Museum
+32-inch Wired Power Over Ethernet ePaper Digital Signage at Estonian National Museum

 The key highlights of the installation are the following: